Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.05.06 =
+* Tweak: Move database functions from FrmAppHelper to FrmDb
+* Tweak: Move install/update/migrate functions from FrmDb to FrmMigrate
+* Tweak: Remove unused check_cache_and_transient function
+* Fix: Rename ja_JP translation to ja
+* **Pro Version Forms**
+* New: Add frm_load_ajax_field_scripts hook to allow custom field types to load scripts on the first page of the ajax form
+* Tweak: Only check for shortcodes in calculations if it includes a bracket [ to reduce processing time
+* Tweak: Speed up load time for long forms with field calculations by preventing the calculations from running when the total field is not on the current page.
+* Fix: Better sanitizing before running view query
+* Fix: Save the HTML in the "no entries" message for views
+* Fix: Save all filter settings correctly in the view
+* Tweak: A few adjustments for the entry shortcode array.
+Use the child entry id in the returned entry array and include the child form id in the entry array.
+This fixes issues with API entry updating.

 = 2.05.05 =
 * Fix: When form actions were added at the same time with non-alphabetical naming, a new addon was replacing the first one
 * **Pro Version Forms**